python/cpython/Doc/library/idle.rst

 Python Shell window by one tab).
 After certain keywords (break, return etc.) the next line is dedented.
 In leading indentation, :kbd:`Backspace` deletes up to 4 spaces if they are there. :kbd:`Tab` inserts spaces (in the Python Shell window one tab), number depends on Indent width.
-Currently tabs are restricted to four spaces due to Tcl/Tk limitations.
+Currently, tabs are restricted to four spaces due to Tcl/Tk limitations.

 See also the indent/dedent region commands in the edit menu.